The path to an EDS/HSD diagnosis starts with an examination. This usually includes physical testing:

 Diagnosis determines type

 Diagnosis of an EDS subtype comes by finding the one that most matches the patient’s symptoms.
-There are clinical criteria [Link coming soon] that help guide diagnosis; your signs and symptoms will be matched up to the major and minor criteria to identify the subtype that is the most complete fit.
+There are clinical criteria, available in the papers here, that help guide diagnosis; your signs and symptoms will be matched up to the major and minor criteria to identify the subtype that is the most complete fit.
 There is substantial symptom overlap between the EDS subtypes and the other connective tissue disorders including HSD, as well as a lot of variability between them.
 So a definitive diagnosis for all the EDS subtypes—except for hypermobile EDS (hEDS)—also calls for confirmation by testing to identify the responsible variant for the gene affected in each subtype.
 These molecular testing results also provide the basis for genetic counseling for our families, guidance on treatment options for ourselves, and help in reaching research goals.

 Hypermobile EDS, Physical Examination, and Family History

 The genetic basis for hypermobile EDS is still unknown.
-An hEDS (or HSD) diagnosis rests on the criteria [Link coming soon] physical examination, and quite often, a detailed family history.
+An hEDS (or HSD) diagnosis rests on the criteria, physical examination, and quite often, a detailed family history.
 The 2017 hEDS criteria establishes serious consideration of joint hypermobility with all related symptoms and conditions, with hEDS at one end of the spectrum.
 HSD can be no less consequential than hEDS, either to your health or concern for treatment; please the see the paper here that described the HSD.

 As more of people are diagnosed, EDS/HSD gain the attention necessary to increase the likelihood that expanded research might eventually lead to finding that cure.